-The number of rights to be granted is determined based on the currency value of the achieved STI divided by the weighted average price at which the company's shares are traded on the Australian Stock Exchange during the week up to and including the date of the grant (\$5.94 for the rights granted in February 2021 and \$6.08 for the rights granted in 2020).
+The number of rights to be granted is determined based on the currency value of the achieved STI divided by the weighted average price at which the company's shares are traded on the Australian Stock Exchange during the week up to and including the date of the grant (\$5.94 for the rights granted in February 2023 and \$6.08 for the rights granted in 2022).

-The fair value of the rights at grant date (\$5.50; 2020 - \$5.71) was estimated by taking the market price of the company's shares on that date less the present value of expected dividends that will not be received by the executives on their rights during the two-year vesting period.
+The fair value of the rights at grant date (\$5.50; 2022 - \$5.71) was estimated by taking the market price of the company's shares on that date less the present value of expected dividends that will not be received by the executives on their rights during the two-year vesting period.
+The fair value is recognised as an expense over the relevant service period, which is the year to which the bonus relates and the vesting period of the shares.